 Building on the documents created by the Collections Care and Qualifications task forces, workshops can begin to be organized by the knowledge, skills, and abilities recognized as needed by conservation professionals.
 For clarity to the membership and for marketing purposes, workshops and other activities have been organized into thematic groups.
-A "series" in this sense may consist of only one event in one location in a year; an event repeated in several locations over a period of time; or a group of related events offered in various locations.
+A "series" in this sense may consist of events which fit into a theme, even offered only sporadically; an event repeated in several locations over a period of time; or a group of related events offered in various locations.
 Each series would address a recurring need of the membership.
 The organization of workshops around recurring needs allows for a long-range view of professional development, a planned cycle for repeating topics, and opportunities for seeking outside funding.
 Additional workshops not fitting into the series' topics could of course still be offered as needed - the series are not meant to restrict, but to focus efforts.